micmejia/bible-dump/AMPC/Matthew/Matt 5.md

-Blessed _and_ enviably happy [with a [^d]happiness produced by the experience of God's favor and especially conditioned by the revelation of His matchless grace] are those who mourn, for they shall be comforted!
+Blessed _and_ enviably happy [with a happiness produced by the experience of God's favor and especially conditioned by the revelation of His matchless grace] are those who mourn, for they shall be comforted!